NICHTJ3/turborepo-template/README.md

 - `api`: an Express app
-  - This provides an example of consuming a shared lib in an environment where module transpilation doesn't occur (leading changes to lag behind if you're depending on another project building itself)
+  - This provides an example of consuming a shared lib in an environment where module transpilation doesn't occur which would lead to changes lagging behind if you're where depending on another project building itself.
+Instead we manually reference the shared libs in the tsconfig so they can be built before we build
 - `docs`: a [Next.js](https://nextjs.org) app
 - `web`: another [Next.js](https://nextjs.org) app
-  - The two above provide examples of consuming libraries in environments where transpile modules can occur
+  - The two above provide examples of consuming libraries in environments where module transpilation can occur

 #### Utility Packages